jhuix/vscode-markdown-preview-showdown/README.md

 ## Features

-[markdown-preview-showdown(MDPS)](https://marketplace.visualstudio.com/items?itemName=jhuix.markdown-preview-showdown) is an vscode extension that preview markdown content as HTML and provides you with many useful functionalities such as plantuml, mermaid, LaTeX math and AsciiMath, TOC,export HTML, export PDF etc.
+[MarkDown-Preview-Showdown(MDPS)](https://marketplace.visualstudio.com/items?itemName=jhuix.markdown-preview-showdown) is an vscode extension that preview markdown content as HTML and provides you with many useful functionalities such as plantuml, mermaid, LaTeX math and AsciiMath, TOC, export HTML, export PDF etc.

-MDSP converte markdown content to html that using the [\@jhuix/showdowns](https://www.npmjs.com/package/@jhuix/showdowns) npm package.
+MDPS converte markdown content to html that using the [\@jhuix/showdowns](https://www.npmjs.com/package/@jhuix/showdowns) npm package.
 See to [Demo Features](https://jhuix.github.io/vscode-markdown-preview-showdown).

 ![features-gif](https://jhuix.github.io/vscode-markdown-preview-showdown/screenshot/mdps.gif)